 All taxable property within the District is subject to the assessment, levy, and collection by the District of a continuing, direct annual ad valorem tax without legal limitation as to rate or amount, sufficient to pay principal of and interest on the Bonds.
-For the 2024 tax year, the District levied a total tax rate of \$1.50 per \$100 of taxable assessed valuation, of which \$0.00 per \$100 of taxable assessed valuation is allocated to Utility System debt service, \$0.50 per \$100 of taxable assessed valuation is allocated to Road System debt service, and \$1.00 per \$100 of taxable assessed valuation is allocated to maintenance and operations.
+For the 2025 tax year, the District has authorized publication of its intent to levy a total tax rate of \$1.50 per \$100 of taxable assessed valuation, of which \$1.50 per \$100 of taxable assessed valuation is allocated to maintenance and operations.
 See "TAXING PROCEDURES."
 In the Bond Resolution, the Board covenants to assess and levy, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax ample and sufficient to produce funds to pay the principal of and interest on the Bonds.
 See "THE BONDS" and "RISK FACTORS."